spookylukey/familyfortunes/README.txt

 - press X for an incorrect answer (makes an X appear on the screen)

-If X is pressed accidentally, press Z to cancel it
+If a number is pressed accidentally, press the number again to cancel.
-If a number is pressed accidentally, press the number again to cancel
+If X is pressed accidentally, press Z to cancel it.

-To move to the next round, press P
+To move to the next round, press N.
-To go back, press N
+To go back, press P.